-- (H) A water purification system, if the gross receipts or sales price from the sale or purchase of the product is forty dollars (\$40) or less. - (I) A battery-operated emergency beacon, if the gross receipts or sales price from the sale or purchase of the product is fifty dollars (\$50) or less. - (J) Emergency flares, if the gross receipts or sales price from the sale or purchase of the product is twenty dollars (\$20) or less. - (3) "Qualified exemption period" means the two-day period beginning at 12:01 a.m. on the second Saturday in-October, October 2017, and ending at 12:00 midnight the following Sunday. - (4) "Rain check" "Raincheck" means a document issued to a customer when a product is out of stock that allows the customer to purchase the product at a later time at the product's price at the time the document is issued. - (e) The exemption provided by this section does not apply with respect to any tax levied pursuant to Section 35 of Article XIII of the California Constitution. - (d) This section shall remain in effect only until January 1, 2018, and as of that date is repealed. - SEC.
+- (H) A water purification system, if the gross receipts or sales price from the sale or purchase of the product is forty dollars (\$40) or less. - (I) A battery-operated emergency beacon, if the gross receipts or sales price from the sale or purchase of the product is fifty dollars (\$50) or less. - (J) Emergency flares, if the gross receipts or sales price from the sale or purchase of the product is twenty dollars (\$20) or less. - (3) "Qualified exemption period" means the two-day one-day period beginning at 12:01 a.m. on the second Saturday in October 2017, and ending at 12:00 midnight the following Sunday. of that day. - (4) "Raincheck" means a document issued to a customer when a product is out of stock that allows the customer to purchase the product at a later time at the product's price at the time the document is issued. - (c) Notwithstanding any provision of the Bradley-Burns Uniform Local Sales and Use Tax Law (Part 1.5 (commencing with Section 7200)) or the Transactions and Use Tax Law (Part 1.6 (commencing with Section 7251)), the exemption established by this section shall not apply with respect to any tax levied by a county, city, or district pursuant to, or in accordance with, either of those laws. - (d) This section shall remain in effect only until January 1, 2018, and as of that date is repealed. - SEC.
 3. Notwithstanding Section 2230 of the Revenue and Taxation Code, no appropriation is made by this act and the state shall not reimburse any local agency for any sales and use tax revenues lost by it under this act. - SEC.
-4. This act provides for a tax levy within the meaning of Article IV of the Constitution and shall go into immediate effect.
+4. - 33 SEC.
+3. This act provides for a tax levy within the meaning of Article IV of the Constitution and shall go into immediate effect.